jtlapp/kysely-code-sync/README.md

 ## Using `load-kysely-tests`

 The `load-kysely-tests` command dynamically downloads test files from the Kysely repo and modifies them for local use.
-It does not compile or run the tests.
-You'll need to provide the scripts that compile and run the tests.
+You'll need to provide the scripts that compile and run the tests, as it does not provide them.

 This command requires quite a bit of setup.
 I found it easiest to locally mirror the Kysely test structure and borrow some of Kysely's `package.json` test scripts.